 In all centres, candidates go through a careful selection process to ensure that they have the relevant skills and experience and that the prospective award is the relevant award and is suited to their working role.
-All candidates receive induction to their award and all are given the opportunity to discuss any prior achievements that they may have which, if appropriate, could be matched to the award that they are undertaking.
+The selection process also considers whether assessor and internal verifier candidates have access to sufficient and appropriate candidates to meet the relevant evidence requirements within the units.
+All candidates receive induction to the awards and all are given the opportunity to discuss any prior achievements that they may have which, if appropriate, could be matched to the award that they are undertaking.
 Most centres have developed an 'induction checklist', clearly documenting that various key centre policies and procedures have been discussed and received.
-Initial assessment and/or planning agreements are completed with candidates, providing an opportunity to identify any specific development or additional needs.
+Initial assessment and/ or planning agreements are completed with candidates, providing an opportunity to identify any specific development or additional needs.
 Assessment planning records are reviewed on an ongoing basis throughout the duration of the award, enabling any change in circumstances to be considered.